koka-lang/koka/doc/spec/tour.kk.md

   println("Hello world!") // println output
 }
 ```
-Koka uses familiar curly-braces syntax where `//` starts a line
+&koka; uses familiar curly-braces syntax where `//` starts a line
 comment.
 Functions are declared using the `fun` keyword (and anonymous functions with `fn`).

 Here is another short example program that encodes a string using the